andy1197/sjsucsguide/guide.md

 COSAC will cover more CS upper division courses but won’t cover anything non-science.

 ### Office Hours <a name="officehours"></a>
-Go to office hours.
+The average student criminally under-utilizes office hours.
+Too many students don’t ask for help when they’re confused (myself included), often due to laziness, procrastination, anxiety/fear of looking dumb, or a combination of all three.
+It is incredibly easy to snowball in classes, especially for CS topics that build off of each other.
+* If you’re confused on a topic or slightly falling behind and the reason you’re not going to office hours is due to laziness or procrastination, I’ll give you a swift, virtual kick and tell you to go.
+It’ll only benefit yourself.
+* If you feel anxiety or fear looking dumb in front of your professor, I will say that the vast, vast majority of professors (and all of the professors I’ve had the experience of learning from), won’t judge you for being confused.
+Many professors rarely get feedback from students, so your own experience can actually help the professor measure how effective their teaching is mid-semester instead of having to wait for course evaluations at the end.
+And honestly, your professor has 100% seen worse.

+Please go to office hours if you need help.
+Don't wait.

 ### Email Etiquette <a name="email"></a>
-< :warning: **BEFORE YOU SEND A SINGLE EMAIL, [please read this](https://www.unr.edu/writing-speaking-center/student-resources/writing-speaking-resources/email-etiquette-for-students).
+> :warning: **BEFORE YOU SEND A SINGLE EMAIL, [please read this](https://www.unr.edu/writing-speaking-center/student-resources/writing-speaking-resources/email-etiquette-for-students).
 Your professors will thank you.**

 ### Calendars
 I strongly encourage you to utilize Google Calendar or a similar agenda/calendar service.
 Before the semester begins, I would add all of my class times to my Google Calendar.
 Once the semester begins and syllabi are released, I would spend 1-2 hours populating it with Office Hours, due dates for homework assignments, and quiz/exam dates.